 B5′‘s impact was immediate.
 It provided a template for Deep Space Nine and Voyager to tell their own seasons-long story arcs.
 JMS complained that, while he did not believe Michael Piller and Ira Behr plagiarized Babylon 5, he wished they and their writing staffs would have watched the show so they did not inadvertently duplicate aspects of each.
 (He also believes that, while Piller and Behr created an original show, some at Paramount might have used his original notes to steer them in a similar direction.)
 Andromeda and Farscape appeared with similar effects, graphics, and story structure.
 By the early 2000s, Ron Moore and Josh Whedon took their cues to make the first “bingeworthy” scifi shows, the rebooted Battlestar Galactica and Firefly.
 Today, The Mandalorian – Disney’s more Star Wars than Star Wars tale of the post-Return of the Jedi era – and The Expanse both have the epic sweep of Babylon 5 while telling their own stories.
 (Both owe a bigger debt to Firefly with their dusty, lived-in universes and Spaghetti Western feel.)
 Star Trek is now 10-episode shows with self-contained storylines, only Strange New Worlds promising the multi-season sweep of B5, but all three currently aired shows cribbing notes from it.

 And what of Babylon 5?
 With Star Wars revived on television, the MCU progressing in short, limited series, and virtually every scifi franchise from Trek to Mystery Science Theater 3000 embracing either the Netflix weekend binge model or the slower pump-and-dump of Amazon and Disney+, the time seems right for Babylon 5 to undergo a retelling, details and a new cast that would bring J. Michael Starczynski’s original vision to life.
 And perhaps Warner Brothers is testing the waters with remastered episodes on HBOMax.
 JMS, however, said it’s unlikely.
 The show never made money for PTEN or TNT, it’s sequel, Crusade dying an inglorious (and undeserved) death.
-Warner owns the motion picture rights and is unlikely to sell them to another studio.
-JMS owns the television rights, but he can’t really sell a revived series to another studio without the film rights.
-Unlike, say, Battlestar Galactica, with no fewer than four revival efforts going at once and a fifth getting input from those involved with both produced incarnations, B5 is a victim of rights being divided up.
+Warner owns the television rights and is unlikely to sell them to another studio.
+JMS owns the movie rights, but he can’t really sell a revived series to another studio without TV rights.
+Unlike, say, Battlestar Galactica, with no fewer than four revival efforts going at once and a fifth now getting input from those involved with both produced incarnations, B5 is a victim of rights being divided up.

 So perhaps HBO’s airing of the remastered series will create a groundswell of support for a show structured more like The Wire than Star Trek: The Next Generation.